ashupadhyay/Udacity-SDCND-Advanced-Lane-Finding/writeup_template.md

     combined[((gradx == 1) & (grady == 1)) | ((mag_binary == 1) & (dir_binary == 1))] = 1
     return combined
 ```
+Final output looks like this
+![alt text][image11]

+### RGB color thresolds and HLS color thresholds

+I tried to look at the different channels an image has,
+For RGB color thresholds the output was,
+![alt text][image12]
+For HLS color thresholds, the output was,
+![alt text][image13]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.